Garrett Harris noon, March 6

 Their next full-length Until I Feel Nothing was released in October 2011 via Victory Records.
 Produced by Tim Lambesis (As I Lay Dying), the cover artwork was created by famed comic book illustrator Menton3 (Silent Hill, Monocyte).

 Then, “As of now, Carnifex is in a state of suspended animation,” said singer Scott Lewis in Autumn 2012.
 “The reasons for this are many and complicated...Carnifex is now retreating into the obscurity we once came from.”
-However, in summer 2013, the band announced a European Never Say Die tour.
+However, in summer 2013, the band announced a European Never Say Die tour, and they began recording a new album as well.